Wondering how to quickly and easily replace the filters in your reverse osmosis system?

 Factors affecting the lifespan of an RO water filter include your water usage, the filter size and surface area, and your water quality.

 How much do replacement RO filter cartridges cost?

-The cost of a filter replacement usually depends on the brand or manufacturer you’re buying from.
-You can usually buy a pack of all the filters you need for a single system for $60-$100, while RO membranes on their own can cost anything from $30 to $75.
-This is a pretty small investment, considering you only need to pay for new filters after 6 months, minimum.
+The cost of a filter replacement depends on the brand you’re buying from.
+You can usually buy a pack of all the filters you need for $60-$100.
+RO membranes on their own cost $30-$75.